gdbooks/LegacyOpenGL/Chapter8/halfspace.md

 When two planes are not parallel to each other, they intersect in a line.
 Similarly, three planes (two not parallel to each other) intersect at a 3D point.

+##Theory

+The theory of a half space test is simple.
+Given a plane, with a normal.
+What is the angle between the plane and the point!

+Remember how the dot product works!
+If we take the planes right vector, and a vector from the plane to the point we are testing we can do a dot product between the two.

+The result of this dot product is the half space test, remember if the result of the dot product is:

+* 0, the vectors are parallel
+* positive, the vectors are less than 90 degrees apart
+* negative, the vectors are more than 90 degrees apart

+So, if the dot product of the planes vector and the vector from the plane to the point is:

+* 0, the point is on the plane
+* positive, the point is in front of the plane
+* negative, the point is behind the plane

 ## Half Space Test

 Before we talk about the half space test, let's take a quick look at the plane equasion (Equasion of a plane).